Learn how to make the best use of Plytix’s Digital Asset Management capabilities

 Before Uploading your Assets

 There are two main ways you can upload assets to Plytix: through a manual upload directly within Plytix, or by importing a CSV file with the asset URLs.
-If you are importing a CSV with the URLs of your digital files, make sure that they are all public URLs.
-If not, the assets won’t be uploaded.

-ℹ️ Note that you can upload up to 600 MB worth of assets at a time via the assets uploader.
+Manual Upload: You can upload up to 600 MB worth of assets at a time via the assets uploader.

 ℹ️ Plytix can store many different file formats, but is optimized for JPG and PNG file formats, which will show as image files in the PIM.
 Other formats might be stored in the PIM as URL links.
-Click to see a full list of the supported file types in Plytix
+Click to see a full list of the supported file types in Plytix.

 Naming Assets